 When an employee has not used the leave days within one year after he/ she became entitled to use them, he/she shall be paid for the unused days of leave based on average or ordinary wage.
 If employees have not used their annual leave despite the employer's commitment to promoting the use of annual leave, the employer is exempted from the obligation to provide monetary compensation for the unused annual leave.

-- To qualify for such exemption, the employer should inform individual employees of the number of leave days unused within 10 days from the last three months before the one-year period for use of leave is exhausted, and call on the employees, in writing, to schedule the use of leave and make a written notice on the schedule to him/herself. - In the case that an employee, after receiving the employer's call for the use of unused leave, fails to make a written notice on the scheduled use of leave no later than 10 days, the employer should schedule the use of leave and make a written notice on the schedule no later than two months before the one-year period for use of leave is exhausted.
+To qualify for such exemption, the employer should inform individual employees of the number of leave days unused, within 10 days from the last six months before the one-year period for use of leave is exhausted, and ask the employees, in writing, to submit to the employer a written plan on when the unused leave days will be used.

+In the case that an employee, after receiving the employer's call for the use of unused leave, fails to make a written notice on the scheduled use of leave no later than 10 days, the employer should schedule the use of leave and send a written notice on the schedule to the employee no later than two months before the one-year period for use of leave is exhausted.